enowkelvin/capestone-project/README.md

 library(skimr)

 ##KEY INSIGHT
--identify customers activities over time
+##identify customers activities over time.
--highlighting top and most valuable customers
+##How do annual members and casual riders use Cyclistic bikes differently?
+##Why would casual riders buy Cyclistic annual memberships?
+##How can Cyclistic use digital media to influence casual riders to become members?